Leroy Engineering Emissions Statement

 Rule 3745-80-02 - Ohio Administrative Code | Ohio Laws

-Off-road/race-only vehicles are those that have had modifications made to their emission system and thus are unregistered and trailered to sanctioned race events.
+Competition only vehicles are those that have had modifications made to their emission system and thus are unregistered and trailered to sanctioned race events.
 It hurts our race industry when people put their race cars on the road knowingly violating EPA federal laws.

 Leroy Engineering Emissions Statement Acknowledgement Form